 My name is John Statham and I have a garden centre (details below) which operates out of my home in Uxbridge, Ontario, Canada.
 It is set in the middle of a pine forest, with the shade plants under the pines and the sun plants in what used to be the paddocks.
-The old horse barn is used to house pots and bulbs and other various items.
+The old horse barn is used to house pots.

 4300 Concession 7